Phoenix Point: Reception

+GameSpot reviewer felt the game arouses strong emotions: "It's [choosing sides between conflicting human factions] a depressing, relevant example of humanity's failure to come together in the face of existential catastrophe".
+He also wrote that it is "genuinely painful" to lose a settlement.
+He praised the system of aiming in the game ("if you can see something, you can hit it").
+However, he complains about the interface on the strategical level.
+He concluded: "It's a game that feels more concerned with experimentation than perfection, that's more interested in discovering new paths to take than walking one that's already well-trodden."

-The Guardian's reviewer praises "complex political metagame" in the game, noting that it is strategically deeper than X-COM, even though he notes "X-COM-style games are designed to be engines of tension; emotional rollercoasters that pit you against impossible odds".
-However, he notes that "The soundtrack [of Phoenix Point] has no fanfare whatsoever", and the story is intriguing, but presented without drama.
-In the end he concludes: "Phoenix Point has double the number of teeth [of X-COM] but a less effective bite".
+The Guardian's reviewer praised "complex political metagame" in the game, noting that it is strategically deeper than X-COM, even though he notes "X-COM-style games are designed to be engines of tension; emotional rollercoasters that pit you against impossible odds".
+However, he noted that "The soundtrack [of Phoenix Point] has no fanfare whatsoever", and the story is intriguing, but presented without drama.
+He concluded: "Phoenix Point has double the number of teeth [of X-COM] but a less effective bite."

+PCGamesN reviewer did not agree with GameSpot about the aiming in the game, as he writes it does not give more control, as there are many external factors influencing where a shot lands.
+He also disagreed with The Guardian about the music in the game, opining that "the music and audio effects are wonderfully rich and atmospheric".

+According to Edge, manual aiming "is a great idea which puts added emphasis on distance and weapon type" as some weapons are more precise than others.

-PCGamesNs Strategy Gamer wrote of the game's "lack of character" compared to XCOM: Enemy Unknown and "doesn't seem to have found that human touch that made Firaxis' own take so appealing."
+Network N Strategy Gamer wrote of the game's "lack of character" compared to XCOM: Enemy Unknown and that it "doesn't seem to have found that human touch that made Firaxis' own take so appealing."